Suffering from pain in your jaw? Jaw pain can be excruciating – especially when you don’t know the cause.

 According to Mayo Clinic, TMJ disorders are a type of temporomandibular disorder (or TMD) that causes jaw pain in the joint and along the muscles that control the movement of the jaw.

 The pain from a TMJ disorder is temporary in most cases.
-With the help of nonsurgical dental treatments and self-managed care, many patients find relief.
-In more severe cases, surgery may be beneficial.
+Many patients find relief with the help of nonsurgical dental treatments and self-managed care.
+In more severe cases, surgery may be necessary.

 What Does TMJ Feel Like?
 Symptoms and Signs

 The best way to identify a TMJ disorder quickly is to understand what the symptoms feel like.
-If you have experienced any of the following symptoms and think you may have TMJ disorder, don’t hesitate to reach out for treatment.
-Signs and symptoms include:
+Some of the most common symptoms include:

 - Tenderness, pain, or swelling in the jaw joint